VDA5050/VDA5050/VDA5050_EN.md

 ### 6.10.5 Errors

-The AGV reports errors via the `errors` array.
+ The mobile robot reports errors via the `errors` array.
-Errors have two levels: 'WARNING' and 'FATAL'.
+ Errors have three levels: 'WARNING', 'CRITICAL' and 'FATAL'.

-A 'WARNING' is a self-resolving error, e.g., a field violation.
-A 'FATAL' error needs human intervention.
+ - A 'WARNING' is an issue the mobile robot wants to inform the operator about, but does not require immediate attention.
+The mobile robot can continue its current order and take new orders.
+The error might be self-resolving, e.g. a dirty LiDar-scanner.
+ - A 'CRITICAL' error is an issue that requires immediate attention, as the mobile robot might soon end up in a FATAL state, e.g. battery-level dropping below a certian threshold.
+The mobile robot can still continue with the currently active order and take new orders.
+ - A 'FATAL' error requires user intervention, e.g. losing localization.
+The mobile robot can neither continue its currently active order nor take any new orders.

-Errors can pass references that help with finding the cause of the error via the `errorReferences` array.
+ The mobile robot can add references that help with finding the cause of the error via the `errorReferences` array as well as `errorHints` to propose a possible resolution.

 ### 6.10.6 Implementation of the state message